Kiran-G17/Internet/BGP.md

 ASes must have a registered autonomous system number (ASN) which the Internet Assigned Numbers Authority assigns to Regional Internet Registries, which then assigns them to ISPs and networks.

 ASNs are 16 bit numbers between 1 and 65534 or 32 bit nubmers between 131072 and 4294967294.
+ASNs are only required for use in external BGP.

+## External BGP and Internal BGP

+External BGP is necessary for routing packets between ASes and so is consider external as it is between networks external to the AS.
+Internal BGP isn't necessary for a network to be able to use external BGP as ASes can choose their own protocol for controlling the flow of packets within their network.

+External BGP can be considered as international shipping as all countries have a standard way of shipping between each other.
+However, within the country, the country can choose their own method of routing (internal BGP is an example).

+## BGP Attributes

+The main goal of BGP is to find the most efficient route for a packet.